Creating Custom Fields

 Viewing Custom Field Data

 Importing & Batch Updating Custom Field Data

 Segmenting Email Audiences using Account Custom Fields

 Custom Fields enable you to collect and track any information not already available as standard account fields.
-Account Custom Fields are the most useful type of custom fields because, unlike individual and organization custom fields, account custom fields:
+Account Custom Fields are the most useful type of custom fields because account custom fields:

-- appear on both individual and organization accounts.
+- appear on both individual and company accounts.

 - are available as search criteria and columns in most reports.

 - can be added to your standard and custom Neon forms.

 - are supported for self import and account batch update.